wbartels/IPSet_ASUS_Lite/README.md

 # Skynet Lite - Firewall & Security Enhancements

 Lightweight firewall addition for ARM/HND based ASUS Routers using IPSet.
-Skynet Lite relies on the IPTables from Skynet by Adamm00.
+Skynet Lite relies on the IPTables from Skynet by Adamm.

 ## Some key features
 - Small one file shell script (also uses tmp directory).